 Following this, there will be an open public forum question period conducted by the moderator.
-The public will have up to 1 minute to ask their question.
-Due to the number of candidates and in order to ensure that every candidate has an equal opportunity to speak, each candidate shall answer a question presented by the public, maintaining the order used for the opening remarks.
+Due to the number of candidates and in order to ensure that every candidate has an equal opportunity to speak, each candidate shall answer a question presented by the public, maintaining the order which was drawn.
 Each candidate will be given up to 2 minutes for their response.
 If a question is directed to a specific candidate, the remaining candidates will answer immediately after in the order they are sitting.
 Questions not directed towards a specific candidate will begin with the candidate who drew first, the next question will be answered by the second person in order, etc.

 The moderator will attempt to ensure all candidates have an equal opportunity to reply to any question.
 The moderator also has the right to limit questions regarding topics they feel have been adequately covered, in order to ensure the widest variety of topics may be covered during the event.

-At approximately 8:30pm, each candidate will be given 2 minutes for closing remarks.
-The order will be the reverse of the opening remarks that were determined by a random draw.
+Towards the end of the meeting, each candidate will be given 2 minutes for closing remarks.
+The order will be the reverse of the opening remarks that were determined by the random draw.